-It is always a good practice to do some type of validation of the results.
+Since both methods will always give a solution, it is always a good practice to do some type of validation of the results.
+This means that one should always put some emphasis on testing whether the consensus makes sense in describing the original data.

+For the GPA, the most common procedure is probably the permutation test proposed by Wakeling et al. (1992).
+This is based on calculating the proportion of total variance that can be explained by the consensus YGPA after the Procrustes transformations.
+The rationale for the criterion is that if the consensus does not describe a substantial part of the original data, it does not represent a good description of the data.
+The actual testing is done by repeating a large number of permutations and then comparing the observed proportion with the permutation distribution.
+For an overview of permutation testing we refer to Dijksterhuis and Heiser (2995).

-The most obvious way of validating the consensus configuration for both of the methods is to use regular cross-validation as discussed in for instance Martens and Næs (1989).
+For the MFA, the most used procedures are probably the ones based on bootstrap confidence ellipses around each of the points in the consensus configuration.
+There are different ways of constructing these ellipses based on bootstrapping either raw data or on projections as described in for instance (ref).
+If the ellipses overlap a lot, there is reason to question the validity of the consensus solution.
+Another possibility is to use regular cross-validation as discussed in for instance Martens and Næs (1989).
 One eliminates one sample at a time, projects the eliminated sample down on the solution obtained by the rest, and calculates the explained validation variance the normal way.
-Approaches based on bootstrapping and confidence intervals have also been proposed.

-For the GPA, it has also been proposed to use a permutation test (Wakeling et al., 1992) based on calculating the proportion of total variance that can be explained by the found consensus YGPA after Procrustes transformations.
-This is done by repeating a large number of permutations and then comparing the observed proportion with the permutation distribution.
+A possibility which can be useful for both approaches is to simply look at the individual differences as plotted in the way described above.
+If there is large individual variation around the consensus points, there is reason to question the validity of the solution obtained.
+This will be illustrated below.

 2.7 RV coefficient

 As for the analysis of the data themselves, there are several ways of comparing matrices (Ramsey et al., 1984, Gower and Dijksterhuis, 2009).
-In the area of napping, however, the RV coefficient (Robert and Escoufier, 1976}) has obtained a status as the standard method.
+In the area of napping, however, the RV coefficient (Robert and Escoufier, 1976) has obtained a status as the standard method.
 For the same reasons as discussed above for the choice of analysis methods, the RV coefficient will be the method to be studied here.

 The similarity of two object configurations X1 and X2, can be measured with the RV coefficient (Robert and Escoufier, 1976} which can be computed as follows: